AtlantiCare

-AtlantiCare is a health system based in Atlantic County, serving southeastern New Jersey.
-An integrated system of services, it includes AtlantiCare Regional Medical Center, the AtlantiCare Foundation, AtlantiCare Physician Group and AtlantiCare Health Solutions, an accountable care organization.
-AtlantiCare also offers Atlantic City's only cancer institute, heart institute, and neonatal intensive care unit.
+AtlantiCare is a non-profit health system based in Atlantic County, serving southeastern New Jersey.
+An integrated health system, it operates AtlantiCare Regional Medical Center, a two-campus hospital system with locations in Atlantic City and Galloway Township, as well as a network of primary, specialty, urgent, surgical, and ambulatory services at more than 110 locations across Atlantic, Burlington, Camden, Cape May, and Ocean counties.

-The administrative headquarters of the organization is in Egg Harbor Township, New Jersey.
+The corporate headquarters of the organization is in Egg Harbor Township, New Jersey.
 The AtlantiCare Foundation is in Atlantic City.
 Its city campus is in Atlantic City, while its mainland campus is in Galloway Township, near Pomona.

+The organization traces its origins to Atlantic City Hospital, which opened in 1898.
+AtlantiCare was established as an integrated health system in 1993.

-Organization
+Organization & Expansion

-AtlantiCare employs more than 5,000 staff members and 600 physicians in nearly 70 locations.
+AtlantiCare employs more than 6,700 staff members and over 1,660 medical staff across 100 locations.

 The AtlantiCare Regional Medical Center consists of two hospitals: